Mona-Klj/Movies-Correlation-Project/README.md

 ## There is High correlation between Budget and Gross and I was right

 4- Changeed every objects Columns to category type

+5- Plotted Haetmap for all columns

+6- created corr table

+## votes and budget have the highest correlation to gross earnings
+## company has low correlation